What is air pollution?

 - Air pollution refers to local pollutants present in the air, such as nitrogen oxide and particulate matter.

-On certain days, normally hot summer days with little wind, it can be seen visibly as smog, but usually it is invisible.
+- On certain days, normally hot summer days with little wind, it can be seen visibly as smog, but usually it is invisible.

-- London exceeded its annual limit for air pollution in just five days this year.
+- London exceeded its annual limit for air pollution in just five days in 2017.